thanhtunguet/where-is-my-pi/README.md

 The server program is designed to run on the Raspberry Pi.
 It continuously listens for incoming UDP messages.
 When it receives a specific message (in our case, "wheremypi"), it responds with the IP address of the Pi's `eth0` network interface.

-Here's the server program in C++:### How to Find Your Raspberry Pi Address When Connected to a DHCP Network

-In environments where network devices receive dynamic IP addresses via DHCP (Dynamic Host Configuration Protocol), locating a specific device like a Raspberry Pi can be a challenge.
-This is particularly true in scenarios where you don't have access to the network router or admin interface to check connected devices.
-One practical solution is to set up a UDP broadcast system consisting of a client and a server, allowing your Raspberry Pi to respond with its IP address when queried.
-In this article, we'll walk through creating such a system using C++.

-## The Concept: UDP Broadcast System

-Our solution involves two components: a UDP server running on the Raspberry Pi and a UDP client that can run on any computer in the same network.
-The client sends a broadcast message to the network, and the server, upon receiving this message, responds with its IP address.

-### Building the UDP Server for Raspberry Pi

-The server program is designed to run on the Raspberry Pi.
-It continuously listens for incoming UDP messages.
-When it receives a specific message (in our case, "wheremypi"), it responds with the IP address of the Pi's `eth0` network interface.

 Here's the server program in C++:

 ```cpp